noteflakes/awesome-music/README.md

 * [Csound](http://csound.github.io/) - a user-programmable and user-extensible sound processing language and software synthesizer.
 * [Faust](http://faust.grame.fr/about/) - a functional programming language specifically designed for real-time signal processing and synthesis.
 * [IanniX](https://github.com/iannix/IanniX) - a graphical open-source sequencer, based on Iannis Xenakis works, for digital art.
-* [Inscore](http://inscore.sourceforge.net/) - an environmnent for the design of interactive, augmented music scores.
+* [Inscore](http://inscore.sourceforge.net/) - an environment for the design of interactive, augmented music scores.
 * [Leipzig](https://github.com/ctford/leipzig) - a composition library for Overtone.
 * [music21](http://web.mit.edu/music21/) - A Toolkit for Computational Musicology.
 * [Music Suite](http://music-suite.github.io/docs/ref/) - a language for generalized music notation and theory, based on Haskell.